nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-ServicePlatforms.md

-## Recommended steps
+## Preparing your service platform to implement the ARC

+- Start creating your projects as ARCs
+  - You
-- generate templates for sample annotation
+- Design [metadata templates](./../guides/swate_template-contribution.html) for sample annotation
-- prepare an example ARC in the DataHUB
+- Share an example ARC in the [DataHUB](https://git.nfdi4plants.org)
-  - An example ARC helps to show users the ARC concept and structure
+  - An example ARC helps to show customers the ARC concept and structure
   - Where can they find what information (protocols, the datasets)
   - How can they interact with the ARC

+- Write a guide to tell your customers